Buy the LDF 20 Years: Anniversary Book

 In celebration of London Design Festival's 20th anniversary, this limited-edition collector's book looks at the last two decades of storytelling through the lens of design

-LDF 20 Years will journey through a visual narrative of the architectural installations, interactive collaborations and innovative experiments that have been commissioned by team LDF and created by designers like Es Devlin, John Pawson, the late Zaha Hadid and Yinka Ilori.
+LDF 20 Years journeys through a visual narrative of the architectural installations, interactive collaborations and innovative experiments that have been commissioned by team LDF and created by designers like Es Devlin, John Pawson, the late Zaha Hadid and Yinka Ilori.
 Over 20 years, LDF projects have been rethinking how we use public spaces in this transforming capital city – from a glowing red lion that roared poetry in Trafalgar Square to a 22m-tall paper tower outside Royal Festival Hall.

 There’s a multifaceted power to the capital’s design scene and its different disciplines.
 Leaf through this book to learn from the designers, and find contributions from the creative thinkers, practitioners and educators who have worked with LDF to deliver an unmissable celebration of design.